lucthienphong1120/Aircrack-ng-handbook/Crack-wpa-example.md

 # Example crack wpa attack with aircrack-ng

-i use tp-link wn725n (chipset rtl8188eus) and parrotOS, the name of it is ridiculous
+i use tp-link wn725n (chipset rtl8188eus) and parrotOS

 connect your card wifi and check